siomarapantarotto/software-development-risk-management/README.md

   - **Impact**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH

 ## Insufficient personnel

+This risk occurs when the amount of people in the development team is sufficient for the project development.

   - **Probability**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH
   - **Impact**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH